mcpcpc/mcpcpc.github.io/_posts/2021-01-04-linode-9front.md

     partition.
 At the conclusion of the installation the VM should automatically be restarted.
 *   Close the current LISH window.
 Upon refreshing your browser window, you may see that the VM is powered off.
-At this point, you can *Power On* your VM and launch a new LISH console winosw (glish).
-At this point, you should see
-    the fully-functional rio window manger in a pseudotermimal.
+Press the *Power On* button and launch a new LISH console window (glish).
+At this point, you should see the fully- functional rio window manger in a pseudoterminal.

     ![9front in a pseudo-tty](/assets/9front-mothra.png)